One-page folding zines

 This is a coming out zine/comix by a queer college student.
 The drawings are simple and direct, but also quirky and creative.

-Do not confuse a perzine with a diary!
-Many are longterm, ongoing projects, some are one off issues, all of them are focused on the author's life, opinions, and thoughts, in some capacity.
+Many personal zines are long-term, ongoing projects, some are one off issues, all of them are focused on the author's life, opinions, and thoughts, in some capacity.
 Personal zines can focus on the day-to-day inanities, a single life altering crisis, and everything that falls between.
+Also known as perzines.

 Glossolalia, Sarah Contrary